The poem “No Men Are Foreign" by James Kirkup

 Answer:

-Q: How does the poet promote the idea of universal brotherhood in the poem No Men Are Foreign?
+Q1.
+Discuss the theme of universal brotherhood in the poem No Men Are Foreign.

 Answer: